Musical Influences

 These were some of my early influences.
 Through the years obviously there have been many bands who I've liked and respected and who have inspired me both as a guitar player, performer and as a song writer.
 I always listen to a lot of younger bands (some of which I can’t remember the names of and some of which I can’t even pronounce the names of) I try and listen to everything though, and not just listen but get to understand it and learn to like it.
 I feel this is important.
 I however, always move on, and very rarely look back.
 I learnt very early on never to dwell on any other band or musician for too long.
 Take inspiration but do it in your own way and forge ahead.
 Recognize the talent that’s within you and value your own technique and character.
 I used to practice for hours trying to copy other people’s licks and got frustrated because although I got close I could never quite play it the same.
 It was a revelation then, the day I realised that there was no point in playing it the same as someone else, it's already been done!
 Yes be inspired to a point, but do it in your own way.
 For one thing it's easier and secondly your nurturing your own style which then becomes more recognisable (this is important to not just yourself as a musician but as a band also).
 One thing I heard an artist say which I never forgot was that "It’s just as important to discard as to create".
 As a writer I sometimes have lots of unused ideas and get bogged down trying to make them work.
 Sometimes it’s good to discard these ideas and start afresh using brand new inspirations and ideas.

+I listen a lot to Classical music and film themes.
+I love Film music, I find it big and dramatic and it really touches my emotions.
+I love the fact that you can put together a piece of video footage and music and the combination transforms the whole thing into something very special or emotional.
 So you can see my influences, through the years and currently, are a mixed bag, but I believe that’s necessary to really give you the depth and inspiration you need to compose songs or play guitar.
 My main love is, of course, Metal.
-But i genuinely believe it really helps when writing if you take your inspiration from a wide choice of music so that what you create is very different and unique.
+But i genuinely believe it really helps when writing if you take your inspiration from a wide choice of music so that what you create is very different and unique. |